-- Administrator Passwords: Password used for authentication of the "admin" role through Console and SSH login.
-Extended permissions are given to the "admin" role by using the "support" or "private" passwords. - Sensor Operator Passwords: Passwords used for authentication of "user" accounts through Console and SSH login.
-Extended permissions are given to the "user" account by using the "support" or "private" passwords. - NSM Initialization Secret (i.e., NSM Shared Secret): Password used for mutual authentication of the sensor and NSM during initialization. - Bulk Transfer Channel Session Key: AES 128-bit key used to encrypt data packages across the bulk transfer channel.
+• Administrator Passwords: Password used for authentication of the "admin" role through Console and SSH login.
+Extended permissions are given to the "admin" role by using the "support" or "private" passwords.

-- SSH Host Private Keys: ECDSA P-256-bit key used for authentication of sensor to remote terminal for CLI access, generated during initialization - SSH Session Keys: Set of ephemeral EC Diffie-Hellman P-256, AES 128/256 bit, and HMAC (SHA-256/512) keys created for each SSH session. - TLS Sensor Private Key (for NSM): RSA 2048-bit key used for authentication of the sensor to NSM. - TLS Session Keys (for NSM): Set of ephemeral EC Diffie Hellman P-256, P-384 or P-521, AES 128 bit and HMAC (SHA-256bit) keys created for each TLS session with the NSM. - Entropy Input String: 8192-bit input string from the hardware NDRNG. - Seed for DRBG: 384-bit seed created by NDRNG and used to seed the Block Cipher (CTR) DRBG. - DRBG Internal State: V and Key used by the DRBG to generate pseudo-random numbers.
+- Sensor Operator Passwords: Passwords used for authentication of "user" accounts through Console and SSH login.
+Extended permissions are given to the "user" account by using the "support" or "private" passwords. - NSM Initialization Secret (i.e., NSM Shared Secret): Password used for mutual authentication of the sensor and NSM during initialization. - Bulk Transfer Channel Session Key: AES 128-bit key used to encrypt data packages across the bulk transfer channel. - SSH Host Private Keys: ECDSA P-256-bit key used for authentication of sensor to remote terminal for CLI access, generated during initialization. - SSH Session Keys: Set of ephemeral EC Diffie-Hellman P-256, AES 128/256-bit, and HMAC (256/512-bit) keys created for each SSH session. - TLS Sensor Private Key (for NSM): RSA 2048 bit key used for authentication of the sensor to NSM during TLS connections and generate the sha256WithRSADigitialSignature embedded within the sensor TLS certificate.
+This key can also be used only by that sensor for RSA unwrapping of Trellix defined secrets received from the NSM. - TLS Session Keys (for NSM): Set of ephemeral EC Diffie Hellman P-256, P-384 or P-521, AES 128-bit and HMAC (256-bit) keys created for each TLS session with the NSM. - Entropy Input String: 8192-bit output string from the hardware NDRNG. - Seed for DRBG: 384-bit seed created by NDRNG and used to seed the Block Cipher (CTR) DRBG. - DRBG Internal State: V and Key used by the DRBG to generate pseudo-random numbers